Search by Keyword

 Live Performances

 The only performance of the song was on April 30th, 1965 during the filming of the movie “Help!”
-Twickenham Film Studios was transformed to resemble EMI Recording Studios for what appeared to be the recording of the song.
-This backlit footage is a true highlight of the film, with Paul and George singing their tight harmonies into a single microphone while Ringo fills the room with second-hand smoke from the cigarette dangling from his mouth.
+Twickenham Film Studios then being transformed to resemble EMI Recording Studios for what appeared to be the recording of the song.
+This backlit footage is a true highlight of the film, with Paul and George singing their tight harmonies into a single microphone while Ringo fills the room with second-hand smoke from the cigarette dangling his mouth.
 Since the overdubbed instruments are obviously heard, a shot of Paul on piano and Ringo on bongos appears in the scene as well.
 Famously, the footage ends with Ringo and his drum set falling through the studio floor which has been chain-sawed while the song was being recorded, or so it appeared.

 After this filming, The Beatles unfortunately retired the song for good.